 The effective and timely implementation of the Network Codes (NCs) and Guidelines (GLs) will continue to be the main priority of the Agency in 2021 and beyond.
 An effective Network Code monitoring process, which is already implemented, will continue to be used to monitor the impact of these NCs and GLs on the functioning of the IEM.
-The Agency will pay attention ii) Monitoring of the Internal Energy Market
+The Agency will pay attention as to whether any enhancement is required to address the new challenges facing the electricity and gas markets in the future.
+The results will continue to be included in the Annual Market Monitoring Report.